 Washburn Law Summer Study Abroad Program in Barbados

 Washburn Law has a long history of successful summer study abroad programs, dating back to 1968.
 The current program is located on the Cave Hill Campus of the University of the West Indies in Barbados.
-Our program uses a comparative model and takes advantage of co-teaching by the University of the West Indies and Washburn law faculty members in addition to enrolling law students from the University of the West Indies.
+Our program uses a comparative model and takes advantage of co-teaching by University of the West Indies and Washburn law faculty members, in addition to enrolling law students from the University of the West Indies.
 Students may earn six hours of academic credit.
 Specific courses vary from year to year.

 Study Abroad Photo Contest

 Tyler Patterson entered Washburn University's 2013 Study Abroad Photo Essay Contest.
 Checkout what Tyler has to say about his Barbados experience, as well as his photos.